googleapis/java-pubsublite-spark/samples/README.md

    You should also make sure that your `gcloud` and your `GOOGLE_APPLICATION_CREDENTIALS`  access the same project.
 You can see which project your `gcloud` and `gstuil` commands use with `gcloud config get-value project`.

 2. Dataproc job shows `ClassNotFound` or similar exceptions. <br>
-   Make sure the Dataproc cluster you created uses images of [supported spark versions](https://github.com/googleapis/java-pubsublite-spark#compatibility).
+   Make sure your Dataproc cluster uses images of [supported Spark versions](https://github.com/googleapis/java-pubsublite-spark#compatibility).